rashidareeba/Imputing_Data/README.md

-📊 # Data Science Job Dataset – Missing Value Imputation This project explores the Data Science Job dataset (data_science_job.csv) and demonstrates how to clean and preprocess missing values using pandas and scikit-learn.
+# 📊Data Science Job Dataset – Missing Value Imputation
+This project explores the Data Science Job dataset (data_science_job.csv) and demonstrates how to clean and preprocess missing values using pandas and scikit-learn.
 The goal is to build a reliable preprocessing pipeline that improves data quality for downstream tasks such as machine learning modeling and job market analytics.

-📖 Project Overview
+# 📖 Project Overview

 Real-world datasets often contain missing values in critical fields such as:
 Demographics (e.g., gender, education level, major discipline)